 Summer slides into fall, and the late bloomers are in their glory.
 How can I not love that?
 Cosmos and zinnias that were nothing but leaf and stem through July and half of August are bursting with flowers now, and will keep it up until the frost comes.
 I chose the zinnia seed by color, mostly creams, pinks, and corals.
 Cosmos turns out to be available in ruffled versions, as well as the classic wide skirt, so I planted them in a variety of shapes and colors – inside the garden fence, because deer can’t be trusted.
-The bouquets just keep on coming, and now, finally, they are accompanied by some miniature pumpkins.
+The bouquets just keep on coming,

 But the star of the yard is the clematis.
 Remember the clematis?
 Autumn clematis, it’s called, and the photo shows why.
 The new trellis supports it well, does an excellent job of keeping it off the asparagus, and has room for another year or two of growth, or so I hope.